hfyeh/posts/Setup Fedora VM Using Virtual Machine Manager.md

 ---
 layout: post
-title: ""
+title: "Setup Fedora VM Using Virtual Machine Manager"
 aliases:
 date: 2023-10-06
 tags:
 draft: false
 ---
 I'm using Ubuntu for my everyday work.
 Recently, I have some tasks relating SELinux.
-Unfortunately, SELinux is by default not enabled on Ubuntu, and the ecosystem is not as full as it in Fedora.
+Unfortunately, SELinux is by default not enabled in Ubuntu, and the ecosystem is not as full as it in Fedora.

 In this article, I wrote down the steps to setup an Fedora VM via [Virtual Maching Manager](https://virt-manager.org/), and using `ssh` to login Fedora.